BlackHC/mamo/README.md

 An easier solution for starters is to create entries for important subcomponents of structured data.

-## What would a dumbo magic in IPython look like?
+## What would a mamo magic in IPython look like?

-If we dumbo a cell, how do we know its inputs?
+If we mamo a cell, how do we know its inputs?
 We need a function.
 We could specify inputs and outputs by hand.

 ```
-    %%dumbo (inputs) -> outputs
+    %%mamo (inputs) -> outputs
 ```

 ## How do we find an identifier for a function that can be stored?